Automunge/AutoMunge/FamilyTrees.md

     # - 'numeric' for source columns with expected numeric entries
     # - 'integer' for source columns with expected integer entries
     # - 'justNaN' for source columns that may have expected entries other than numeric
+    # - 'binary' similar to justNaN but only the top two most frequent entries are considered valid
     # - 'exclude' for source columns that aren't needing NArow columns derived
     # - 'totalexclude' for source columns that aren't needing NArow columns derived,
     #                  also excluded from assignnan global option and nan conversions for missing data